Laurentian Codex

-The scribe and his source
+Compilation

 The codex was not just copied by the Nizhegorod monk Laurentius commissioned by Dionysius of Suzdal in 1377.
 The original text on events from 1284 to 1305 was a lost codex compiled for the Grand Duke Mikhail of Tver in 1305, but Laurentius re-edited the presentation of Yuri Vsevolodovich, the founder of Nizhny Novgorod, from positive into a negative, partly rehabilitating the role of Tatars.
-Vasily Komarovich studied traces of changes within the manuscript and established a hypothesis about differences between Laurentius' version and the lost one of the Tver chronicle.
+Vasily Komarovich (1976) studied traces of changes within the manuscript and established a hypothesis about differences between Laurentius' version and the lost one of the Tver chronicle.

-Content
+Contents

+The Laurentian Codex compiled several codices of the Vladimir chronicles.